Image

 Multitool

-The multitool, much like the can opener and windshield wiper, was creatively named.
+The multitool, much like the can opener and windshield wiper, wasn't creatively named.
 Unlike these items, the multitool is a bit of a jack of all trades, which is perfect when camping.
 You never know when pliers or a knife will come in handy and this covers the whole tool kit.

 mulitool sitting in a person's hand